-We entered into employment agreements with Ms. Sayer, Ms. Largent, and Mr. Bogert effective as of September 19, 2016, February 8, 2021, and August 21, 2018, respectively.
+We entered into employment agreements with Mr. Cherry, Ms. Sayer, Ms. Largent, and Mr. Wright effective as of March 14, 2024, September 19, 2016, February 8, 2021, and August 14, 2023, respectively.
 Effective as of April 1, 2022, Ms. Largent's employment agreement was amended based on her appointment as Chief Financial Officer.
-Each such employment agreement provides for compensation in the form of salary, annual incentive bonus pursuant to our short-term incentive program, and equity awards pursuant to our long-term incentive program, as well as for payments and benefits in the event of certain terminations of the NEO's employment with the Company.
+Each such employment agreement provides for compensation in the form of salary, annual incentive bonus pursuant to our short-term incentive program, and equity awards pursuant to our long-term incentive program, as well as for payments and benefits in the event of certain terminations of the respective NEO's employment with the Company.